Follow these tips April 8, 2024 that I learned from The Great American Eclipse of 2017.

 Follow these tips, book your room way in advance and practice!
 Good luck!

 Settings for the first image at top:

 1/5 second exposure at f/11 at 300mm on a Nikkor 70-300 f/4-5.6G.
 Shot in RAW.
 No solar filter during the totality of course.
-It's safe to look at the sun directly during totality too.
-Another reason not to settle for 99% eclipse.

 See and download my full sized solar eclipse images at Shutterstock and iStock.

 Here is a composite I made of the phases of the total solar eclipse of 2017.